Using a Fake ID in Texas: A Look at the Criminal Consequences

 Can the Bar or Restaurant where I Used my Fake ID in Texas Get in Trouble?

 Absolutely.
 In fact, the Texas Alcoholic Beverage Commission often conducts undercover operations where they knowing send minor-aged people into stores, bars and restaurants to purchase alcohol.
 If the sale is successful, the business and its employees could face administrative or criminal charges.
-Just this month, the TABC announced that they would be conducting a series of back-to-school undercover operations in August and September as tens of thousands of college and university students head back to class.
+For example, last summer the TABC announced that they would be conducting a series of back-to-school undercover operations as tens of thousands of college and university students head back to class.

 How do Underage Students Get Caught Using a Fake ID?